Certification of General Education for Transfer to CSU and UC

 Cal-GETC Certification

-The California General Education Transfer Curriculum (Cal-GETC) is the singular general education pathway for California Community College (CCC) students to fulfill lower-division general education requirements necessary for transfer and admission to both the California State University (CSU) and the University of California (UC).
-Cal-GETC Certification is a document provided by a CCC to verify that all courses and requirements have been completed for this general education pathway.
+The California General Education Transfer Curriculum (Cal-GETC) is the primary lower-division general education pathway for California Community College (CCC) students preparing to transfer to the California State University (CSU) and the University of California (UC).
+Cal-GETC Certification is official documentation issued by a CCC verifying that a student has completed the required general education pattern.

-If you’ve attended multiple California Community Colleges (CCC), you should have your coursework certified by the last CCC you attended during a regular term (fall or spring for semester-based schools, or fall, winter, or spring for quarter-based schools) before transferring.
-If you wish to receive GE Certification from a CCC other than the one you last attended, it is at the discretion of that CCC whether they will certify your coursework.
+If you have attended multiple California Community Colleges, it is recommended that certification be requested from the last CCC attended during a regular primary term (fall or spring for semester-based colleges; fall, winter, or spring for quarter-based colleges).
+Certification by another college is granted at the discretion of that institution.